 Our guidebook indicated that a visit to Harlem’s 135th Street to view the historic houses on Shrivers Row was worth seeing.
-The houses were indeed attractive, but to be honest there wasn’t very much else to see apart from the Apollo Theatre and The Cathedral of St John the Divine, so we continued walking until we reached Morningside Heights, a district between the Upper West Side and Harlem, the home of Columbia University founded in 1754.
+The houses were indeed attractive, but to be honest there wasn’t very much else to see apart from the Apollo Theatre and the Cathedral of St John the Divine, so we continued walking until we reached Morningside Heights, a district between the Upper West Side and Harlem, the home of Columbia University founded in 1754.

-This was an affluent neighbourhood with some architectural gems so I would suggest missing out Harlem and heading straight here instead.
+This was an affluent neighbourhood with some architectural gems so I would suggest missing out Harlem and heading straight there instead.
 We explored the beautiful university campus with its grand old buildings standing proud overlooking neatly manicured lawns.

 Located nearby is the monumental neo-gothic Riverside Church that resembles a cathedral and overlooks the General Grant National Memorial, both are worthy of a visit.
 Grant’s Tomb is maintained by the National Parks Service and admission to the elaborate memorial is free, located in a beautiful riverside setting.

 Another short subway journey took us to Columbus Circle where we looked round the Times Warner Centre which was filled with high end designer shops with a Whole Foods supermarket in the basement.
 Just along the road lies the huge Lincoln Centre, home to the New York Ballet, Philharmonic, Opera and several other performing arts theatres.